energywebfoundation/avn-dev-node/docs/get-schedule-unsubscriptions.md

 	.finally(() => process.exit());
 ```

-If we have two scheduled unsubscriptions, the execution of this scripts will have an output similar to :
+If we have two scheduled unsubscriptions, the execution of this script will have an output similar to :

 ```js
 Pending scheduled unsubscriptions: